shelld3v/RCE-python-oneliner-payload/README.md

 # Python one-liner bind shell
 A python bind shell single line code for both Unix and Windows.
-This special useful for pentester when they found an RCE in a python server but they can't create a new file.
-Also adminstrator will able to create a bind shell to server with just a single code very simple.
+This special useful for pentester when they found an RCE in a python server but they can't create a new file, special when you found an Imagemagick or Ghostscript RCE, inject this code to the payload and let see does the server vulnerable.
+This also helps adminstrator to create a bind shell to the server with just a single code, very simple.

 # Payloads: